DBAverage/k8s-talos/README.md

         flux reconcile ks $kustomization --with-source

+- Trace kustomization

+        flux trace kustomization $kustomization

+- Get Status of all kustomizations

+        kubectl get kustomizations  -A

 # To add a new helm release
 - create subfolder for namespace
 - create HelmRepository CRD definition